 Evaluations are completed for the intern to provide opportunity for positive comment and if necessary, areas for improvement and recommendations.
 Interns that are evaluated on a high level are often invited to continue their internship, allowing for exposure to other areas of the department and those assigned duties.

-If you are interested in applying for and internship with the Chico Police Department, please e-mail your resume to Christina DeGeorge at email@example.com at the beginning of August or January.
+If you are interested in applying for and internship with the Chico Police Department, please e-mail your resume to Crystal Peppas at firstname.lastname@example.org at the beginning of August or January.
 Do not delay e-mailing your interest.
 Most often resumes are accepted and interview appointments are scheduled before the end of the month, allowing for placement by September or February.

 Applicants that meet the requirements and are successfully selected for an internship may be placed in any of the following units

 - Administration - Intern will work with Police Command Staff, Training Coordinator, Community Outreach units, and other Administrative staff on assigned projects.
 These assignments vary, and include: creating spread sheets, documents, power point presentations, filing, stocking, shopping, and many other projects, as assigned.

 - Animal Services – Intern will work at the City of Chico Animal Shelter.
 There are multiple areas where interns are needed to include: answering phones at the front desk, entering data, assisting the Vet Technician and Rescue Assistant, doing laundry, dishwashing, landscaping, and cleaning.
 If interested in an Animal Shelter Internship, please contact Animal Services Manager, Tracy Mohr at email@example.com or (530) 894-5630.